Earth Sciences Division Staff: Nicholas Pester

 Proficient in geochemical modeling software (e.g. Geochemist’s Workbench, supcrt92) and the development of high-temperature/pressure thermodynamic databases, including incorporation of new experimental data to better model natural hydrothermal systems and interpret field data.

-- Bachelor of Arts, Geology, Gustavus Adolphus College, St. Peter, MN, 2000 (98 - 99 academic year was spent at the University of Edinburgh, Scotland)
+- Bachelor of Arts, Geology, Gustavus Adolphus College, St. Peter, MN, 2000 (98 - 99 academic year at the University of Edinburgh, Scotland)